flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-a-pixel-is-not-a-pixel/index.md

 ![Puzzle: center a rectangle][img-ex1]

-In case you'd like to take a shot at it, here're a few options:
+In case you'd like to take a shot at it, here are a few options:

 ```
 1. x = h1 / 2